2018 Novak Djokovic tennis season: Canadian Open

-Cincinnati Masters
+Cincinnati Open

-Next for Djokovic was the Cincinnati Masters, the only Masters 1000 tournament he hadn't won.
+Next for Djokovic was the Cincinnati Open, the only Masters 1000 tournament he hadn't won.
 After beating Steve Johnson in straight sets, Djokovic faced several difficult matches in a row.
 He had to come back from a one-set deficit against Adrian Mannarino and ATP number 5 Grigor Dimitrov, and needed three sets to beat Milos Raonic in the quarterfinals and Marin Čilić in the semifinals.

 Djokovic then beat top-seeded and number 2 ranked Roger Federer in straight sets in the final.
 It was their first match since their semifinal match at the 2016 Australian Open.
 With this win, Djokovic became the first singles player to complete the Career Golden Masters.

 US Open

 Struggling with the heat and humidity, Djokovic survived an upset scare and beat Márton Fucsovics in four sets in the first round.
 He would again need four sets to overcome Tennys Sandgren in the second round.
 With cooler conditions, the next rounds proved to be easier: Richard Gasquet in the third round, João Sousa, and John Millman in the quarterfinal were all defeated in straight sets.

 He would then face Kei Nishikori in their first match at the US Open since Nishikori's upset over Djokovic in 2014.
 This time Djokovic prevailed in straight sets to set up a final against Juan Martín del Potro.
 In the final, Djokovic took control of the match early, winning the first set and securing a break early in the second.
-However, a spirited comeback from del Potro prolonged the second set, with Djokovic winning in a tiebreaker after a 95 minute set.
+However, a spirited comeback from del Potro prolonged the second set, with Djokovic winning in a tiebreaker after a 95-minute set.
 Djokovic eventually closed out the match in straight sets.

 The victory earned Djokovic his third US Open and 14th Grand Slam title overall, tying Pete Sampras.
 He also climbed back to number 3 in the ATP rankings and qualified for the ATP Finals.